Social Well-Being

 The impact of the racial wealth gap in Charlotte-Mecklenburg

-This is the first in a series, based on a report by the Urban Institute.
+This is the first in a series, based on a report by the Charlotte Urban Institute.
 Read Part 2 here.
-The report was compiled with support from Bank of America, which partners with the UNC Charlotte Urban Institute and the Institute for Social Capital on research that provides insight into community initiatives.
-Race shapes how people […]
+The report was compiled with support from Bank of America, which partners with the Charlotte Urban Institute and the Charlotte Regional Data Trust on research that provides insight into community initiatives.
+By James E. Ford, […]

 New toolkit lets you probe Charlotte history